BryMad/yalle/README.md

 # Building

 Use NodeJS to build and run this language.
-Make sure your versions are up to date because it uses the newest-fangled modern JavaScript.
+Make sure your versions are up to date because Yalle uses the newest-fangled modern JavaScript.

-Clone the repo, then run `npm install`.
+Clone the repo, run `npm install`.
+Now you're off to the races!

 # Usage